mrdodson000/mrdodson_website/src/md/test_basic.md

 This is a fundamental formula in algebra.

 This is some random crap I'm adding to see if this works.
 Maybe file creation doesn't actually count as a diff (that would be funny lol).
+TEST TEST TEST TEST TEST PLEASE WORK.